putting/My-Tech-Notes/javaRelated/Amp/Techniques/recursiveBounds.md

 Interesting recursive approach.
 Used typically in abstract classes or parent classes.
 It defines a bound for child classes so that:
 - the same types are used for a comparison (method in parent). `eg cap.CompareTo(bus) is wrong
-- The correct subType is used rather than Object (ie unbounded types)
+- The correct subType is used rather than Object (ie unbounded types).
+T is erased to Object.

+simplest eg from java api, where a class is comparable to itself. which is what you want usually for comparators.
+This eg does not use inheritance though.
+`public class SampleClass<E extends Comparable<SampleClass>>`

 ## Examples